On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness for Strict Undirected Temporal Graphs of Constant Lifetime

-Due to~\Cref{undir not only from V strict}, $S$ contains at least one vertex outside of~$V$.
+\begin{lemma} $S$ contains~$\alpha$ and~$\omega$. \end{lemma} \begin{proof} Due to~\Cref{undir not only from V strict}, $S$ contains at least one vertex outside of~$V$.
 Since~$V'\setminus V$ only consists of the union of the vertex sets of the connector paths, this implies that there is some~$c\in \Vin\cup \Vout$, such that~$S$ contains at least one vertex of~$\mP[c]$.

 By the same arguments used to show~\Cref{if s contains neither al nor om} in the proof of~\Cref{hardness undir happy}, we obtain the following.

 \begin{claim} Assume that~$S$ contains a vertex of some connector path~$\mP[c']$.
 Then~$S$ contains at least two neighbors of~$\mP[c']$.
 Moreover, if~$S$ does not contain both~$\alpha$ and~$\omega$, then~$S$ contains~$c'$. \end{claim}